Get

 Food & Diet Requirements 🐡

 Cats are carnivores, so they require a diet high in protein.
-We recommend a brand that contains at least 25% protein and has at least one whole meat, like chicken, beef, turkey, or tuna listed in the ingredients, preferably as the first ingredient.
+We recommend a food brand and recipe that contains at least 25% protein and has at least one whole meat, like chicken, beef, turkey, or tuna listed in the ingredients, preferably as the first ingredient.

 Wet cat food can add moisture to the diet and help if your cat suffers from constipation or dandruff.
 Dry cat food can help remove plaque and tartar from your pet’s teeth, though brushing and professional dental cleanings are often more effective for dental health.
 Dry food is also the way to go if your cat has loose stools or diarrhea after eating the wet food.